Deso-PK/make-trust-irrelevant/README.md

 At the engineering level, the intended model is:

-> **the untrusted executor attempts the real operation, and the kernel either permits the governed effect or returns a real denial.**
+> **The untrusted executor attempts the real operation, and the kernel either permits the governed effect or returns a real denial.**

 A wrapper pretending that an action failed is not equivalent to KERNHELM enforcement.